-Materials in a school's collection may be requested for reconsideration by a student, a student's parent or guardian, or a school employee in accordance with Board of Education Policy I-212, "Reconsideration of Instructional Materials and Textbooks."
+Materials in a school's collection may be requested for reconsideration by a student, a student's parent or guardian, or a school employee in accordance with Knox County Board of Education Policy I-212,7 "Reconsideration of Instructional Materials and Textbooks."
 That policy and its accompanying administrative procedure provides details on the contacts, timeline, and appeal process to follow if an item is requested for review.

-Items deemed no longer beneficial to the library program through deselection or reconsideration should be removed and discarded according to procedures provided and updated annually by the Library Media Services Department.
+Items deemed no longer beneficial to the school library through deselection or reconsideration should be removed from circulation or discarded according to guidance provided and updated annually by the Academic Resources Department.

 Evaluation of the collection will inform the Needs Assessment for the next year's collection development cycle.
 As necessary, the long-range plan may be adjusted to accommodate the results of the collection evaluation.
-Library Media Specialists will periodically receive supportive feedback from peers, buildinglevel leadership, and Library Media Services staff to help ensure that this ongoing cycle results in collections that are appropriate for the age and maturity of the students and consistent with the educational mission of the school.
+Library media specialists will periodically receive feedback from peers, building-level leadership, and Academic Resources staff to help ensure that this ongoing cycle results in collections that are appropriate for the age and maturity of the students and consistent with the educational mission of the school.